vanderhoornm/android-MythTV-Leanfront/README.md

 ## Search

 The Search orb at the top of each page allows searching the recordings, videos and program guide.
 You can do voice search or type using the onscreen keyboard.
 In the video search results you can play the found recording or video.
 In the guide search results you can enter to schedule or modify recordings.
+Note that to use voice search on Amazon Fire Stick you have to right arrow into the text entry field, then press the microphone button.
+Otherwise pressing the microphone button searches Amazon instead.

 ## Problems